Fastest-Coder-First/ms-weather-forecasting-tool/README.md

     - comment completions
 - GitHub GUI (Github Desktop)
 - GitHub teams
-- GitHub import
-- We have used all the following github commands:
+- We have used all the following git commands:
     - git clone
     - git commit
     - git branch